-You have probably willing paid your various insurance premiums for years, feeling secure in knowing that you’re protected in most common emergencies—car accidents, damage to your home, or a health crisis, for example.
+Like many of us, you may have willingly paid your various insurance premiums for years, feeling secure in knowing that you and your family are protected in most common emergencies— damage to your home, a health crisis, or death, for example.
 The unfortunate truth is that you can’t be too certain that your insurance company will come through for you when the worst happens and you file a claim.

 Your Insurer’s Interests and Yours Are Not the Same

 You may have fallen into the habit of thinking of your insurance companies as providers of a service that can provide you with peace of mind.
 But there is nothing altruistic about what insurance companies do and why they exist.
 They are in the business of making profits—and insurance is very big business.
 They do not exist for the benefit of their policyholders; they exist to enrich their shareholders.
 Their interests and yours are not compatible.

 As a consequence, insurance companies often employ tactics designed to save them as much money as possible, through the underpayment of claims.
 The methods they use will vary according to the type of claim.
 These are just a few examples of the many ways insurers attempt to pay you less than your claim is worth:

 - In accident injury claims, the insurance company will often offer a quick but very low settlement before you have time to assess the severity of your injuries.